DBXDBX

 Edit table columns and indexes visually, then preview DDL before applying changes.

-The table structure editor modifies columns, indexes, and some constraints for a single table.
+The table structure editor modifies columns, indexes, and constraints for a single table.
 Use it for focused structure changes or to generate reviewable DDL without writing it by hand.

 What You Can Edit